0330 822 0505

 Your credit score

 The higher your credit score, the better your chances of getting a good deal on a mortgage.
-If you’ve had bad credit in the past, this won’t necessarily mean you won’t get approved for a mortgage – it really depends on the severity of the issue – but it could limit the number of lenders willing to look at your application and, as a result, the interest rate you’re likely to be offered.
+If you’ve had bad credit in the past, this won’t necessarily mean you won’t get approved for a mortgage – it depends on the severity of the issue – but it could limit the number of lenders willing to look at your application and, as a result, the interest rate you’re likely to be offered.

 Your deposit